SEARCH GARDENACTION

 Not much needs to happen at this time of year so take the time to re-plan one of your flower beds.

-Use a mixture of perennials (see right) and annuals and include some evergreens for year round interest.
+Use a mixture of perennials (see below) and annuals and include some evergreens for year round interest.

 When planning a border, think about the eventual height and spread of the plants rather than their size when you buy them.
 Look at neighbours front beds for inspiration.
 Also, plants that do well in your neighbourhood are likely to also do well in your garden.